raysor44/Password-Generator/README.md

 |**-ll**       |**--exclude_lletters**   |Excludes **Lowercase** Letters from Password |
 |**-ul**       |**--exclude_uletters**   |Excludes **Uppercase** Letters from Password |
 |-sc           |--exclude_scharacters    |Excludes Special Characters from Password    |

+# Compatible Systems
+Script works on Windows, Linux and probably MacOS.

 # How to run and use
 1. Run: 'python PasswordGenerator.py' in terminal or 'python PasswordGenerator.py -h' to display help about arguments.